WINTER DRIVING SAFETY: Salt truck drivers say new equipment could mean unsafe roads this winter

 PITTSBURGH - New equipment upgrades have some winter truck drivers in Pittsburgh worried that roads might not be kept as clean as drivers are used to.

-The upgrades have to do with a GPS system that was recently installed in the trucks that salt Pittsburgh's roads.
+The upgrades have to do with a GPS system recently installed in the trucks that salt Pittsburgh's roads.

 TRENDING NOW: